Application allow list (ITSAP.10.095)

 Alternate format: Application allow list (ITSAP.10.095) (PDF, 791 KB)

 One of our top 10 recommended IT security actions is to implement application allow lists on your organization’s systems.
-An allow list is an application that selects and approves specific applications and application components (e.g. executable programs, software libraries, configuration files) to run on organizational systems.
-Application allow lists help prevent malicious applications from being downloaded and infecting your server.
-It is one of the most effective techniques available to combat ransomware.
+An allow list selects and approves specific applications and application components (executable programs, software libraries, configuration files) to run on organizational systems.

-By using an allow list, you can control which applications run on your systems.
-Allow lists offer an effective solution to prevent users from installing and running unauthorized software (e.g. malware) on their workplace devices.
+By using allow lists, you can control which applications are installed and run on your systems.
+Allow lists prevents users from downloading malicious applications that could infect your server.
 Only applications that have been reviewed, tested, and approved are allowed to run.
+Allow lists are one of the most effective techniques available to combat ransomware.

 Your organization can also use application allow lists for purposes beyond controlling application access.
 Some examples include the following:

-• Software inventory: Keep an inventory of applications and application versions installed on each host so that your organization can identify unauthorized applications.
+• Software inventory: Keep an inventory of applications and application versions installed on each host so that your organization can identify unauthorized applications

-• End-point protection: Run the hash and compare against files on your system
+• Endpoint protection: Run the hash and compare against files on your system

 How allow lists work

 Your organization creates a list of applications that are authorized for use in the workplace or that are known to be from a trustworthy vendor.
 When an application is launched, it is compared against the allow list.
 The application is only permitted if it is on that list.
-You can define your allow list by using file and folder attributes (e.g. file path, file name, file size, digital signature or publisher, or cryptographic hash).

 For optimal security, remember to update your allow list when you patch or install an update for an application.
 Some allow list applications will automatically update to reflect these changes.